The National Competition of Resistance and Deportation: 60 years of history, memory and citizen engagement

 Discover the exhibition site

-Participate in the events around the exhibition
+Take part in the events surrounding the exhibition